In its 21st year!

 If there is a specific medication question, it will be followed-up on outside of the group, with the facilitator consulting a physician specializing in OCD medications

 We recognize the importance of having an array of modalities and treatments readily available to people with OCD.
-In 2017, we will begin offering private office space to professionals who specialize in providing treatments and services to people suffering from OCD.
-This will take place at our office at Carlton and Jarvis - the same building as the Downtown OCD Support Group.
+Some of these modalities are currently offered at our office at Carlton and Jarvis - the same building as the Downtown OCD Support Group.